Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

+Regarding the query group ``last use'', it is crucial to note that a patient may have multiple note entries, each with its own last use.
+Given our study's emphasis on extracting information from one clinical note at a time, the definition of ``last use'' is confined to ``last use per note''.

+After generating the labels (i.e., question-answer pairs), we manually review the whole dataset in collaboration with a subject-matter expert to ensure that our gold-standard dataset is of high quality and accuracy.

-\subsection{Modeling with Question-Answering System}
+\subsection{Modeling with question-answering system}

-In the next step of our study, we develop the QA model for extracting IDU-related information using the gold-standard QA dataset from Section~\ref{sec:method_dataset}.
-We use BERT-based deep learning QA models where the feature extractor is a trainable pre-trained BERT-based language model and the QA task layer is a single-layer feed-forward neural network.
+In the next step of our study, we develop the QA model for extracting IDU-related information using the gold-standard QA dataset from Section~\hyperref[sec:method_dataset]{Gold-standard dataset generation}.
+We use Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert}-based deep learning QA models where the feature extractor is a trainable pre-trained BERT-based language model and the QA task layer is a single-layer feed-forward neural network.